ajency/laravel-user-package/README.md

 7. Open 'aj_user_migrations.php' file & add/edit the columns that the needed for your User flow.

+8. After assigning the Column names Run <br/>
+	> 'php artisan aj_user:migrate' <br/>
-8. After assigning the Column names Run 'php artisan aj_user:migrate'.
-This will generate the Models & migrations for new table & alter the old users table.
+	&nbsp; This will generate the Models & migrations for new table & alter the old users table.

-9. Then run php artisan migrate
+9. Then run <br/>
+	> php artisan migrate <br/>
-*<b>Caution</b> : Laravel 5.4 has an issue with migrations regarding String length, please check this before running a migration on 5.4 version*
+&nbsp; *<b>Caution</b> : Laravel 5.4 has an issue with migrations regarding String length, please check this before running a migration on 5.4 version*<br/>

-10. Set your routes & other configurations in 'aj_user_config.php'.
+10. Set your routes & other configurations in 'aj_user_config.php'.<br/>

-11. Now update the 'config/services.php', with the following:
+11. Now update the 'config/services.php', with the following: <br/>

 	return [
 		...